nshamee/nshamee/README.md

 **`Software Engineer`**

 I am a software developer who is a student at Hunter College.
 I started my programming journey when I was 12 in technology class.
 I built my first website (a connection page for my online video game group), and since then I was hooked.
 I love to use code to help the user have the best experience.
 I believe that software is a product that, if leveraged well, can improve people's quality of life and make it easier.
 My interests lie in Data Analysis, with past experience working with the NYC Government.
-Apart from my coursework, I also like to play soccer (played on my schools team) and read
+Apart from my coursework, I also like to play soccer (played on my schools team) and read.

 [![My Skills](https://skillicons.dev/icons?i=py,js,html,css,tailwindcss,git,vscode)](https://skillicons.dev)